 I want to start by wishing everyone, especially the veterans of our parish, a very Happy Memorial Day!
 We owe the freedom we enjoy, and often take for granted, to those who sacrificed so much to defend it over the years.
 On Memorial Day, take a moment to say a prayer for those who died defending our country, and to thank the veterans you know.

-Holy Mass will be offered in our Church on Memorial Day at 7, 8, and 9 AM.
-The 8 AM Mass will be offered for all those buried in our parish cemetery.
+Holy Mass will be offered in our Church on Memorial Day at 6:45am and 8:00am.
+The 8:00am Mass will be offered for all those buried in our parish cemetery.
 Those who were buried there since last Memorial Day will be mentioned by name in the intentions of that Mass.
 Everyone is welcome to attend.READ MORE

-May is, of course, the Month of Mary.
+May is of course the Month of Mary.
 With that in mind, try to do some little things to honor Mary this month.
 If you don’t already pray the Rosary daily, this would be a good time to start.
 If you can’t pray a whole Rosary, why not pray at least a decade of it a day?
-It is a powerful prayer – one of my favorites – and is recommended by countless saints.
+It is a powerful prayer, one of my favorites, and is recommended by countless saints.

 I want to begin by wishing each and every one of you a blessed and happy Easter.
 The Resurrection of Jesus stands at the very heart of everything we believe as Catholics.
 It is my favorite day of the year, and I am always happy to celebrate it with you.

 Just being able to celebrate Easter Mass with at least some of you in Church is perhaps the best Easter gift I could get.
 It sure beats the chocolate rabbit I get from the Easter bunny!READ MORE